Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 This repository contains the full dataset and the scripts for generating the analysis and the figures from _"Dissociating linear and angular path integration in ageing and Alzheimer’s disease"_[^1]
 The anonymised dataset for healthy elderly and MCI patients is the one from the _"Differentiation of mild cognitive impairment using an entorhinal cortex-based test of virtual reality navigation"_[^2]

+## Installation
+Simply clone the repository anywhere in your machine.
+Make sure to add the folders and subfolders to the Matlab path.

+## Use
+Scripts to reproduce the plots and analysis in the paper can be found into the **Main** folder.
+Each of the scripts has produce an entire or a single plot from any given figure of the paper.
+Some scripts will take longer than others to run.

 ## Package dependency
 Developed using Matlab R2022a.